Ross, Skye and Inverness West (UK Parliament constituency)

 Ross, Skye and Inverness West was a constituency of the House of Commons of the Parliament of the United Kingdom from 1997 to 2005.
 The constituency elected one Member of Parliament (MP) by the first-past-the-post system of election.

-The constituency was formed by merging most of the former Ross, Cromarty and Skye constituency (that constituency minus an Easter Ross area) with part of the former Inverness, Nairn and Lochaber constituency.
+The constituency was formed by merging most of the former Ross, Cromarty and Skye (that constituency minus an Easter Ross area) with part of the former Inverness, Nairn and Lochaber constituency.

 When abolished in 2005 much of the area of the constituency became part of the then new Ross, Skye and Lochaber constituency.
 Most of the rest went to Inverness, Nairn, Badenoch and Strathspey while a tiny portion joined Caithness, Sutherland and Easter Ross.

 There was also a Ross, Skye and Inverness West constituency of the Scottish Parliament, which was created in 1999 with the same boundaries as the former House of Commons constituency.

 Boundaries

 Skye and Lochalsh District, the Inverness District electoral divisions of Aird North, Aird South, Ballifeary-Columba, Caledonian Canal, Merkinch, and Scorguie, and the Ross and Cromarty District electoral divisions of Alness and Ardross, Black Isle East, Black Isle West, Dingwall, Ferindonald, Lochbroom, Ord and Conon, Strathconon, and Wester Ross.